arturwojnar/blog/articles/architecture-the-bad-parts.md

 🎃🎃🎃

 I've been asked a question recently after one of my presentations that sounded, more or less, like this: "_But what for?
 Why should I change the way I work right now and introduce a more complex solution instead_"?
 That was a talk I called "_Baby steps in Event Sourcing_".
 I replied then that **I don't think this is necessarily a more complicated approach; rather, it's a matter of our customs and experience**.
 I also responded with a question about whether you (the participant) find your current and past projects straightforward.
-Were those projects weighted by popping out of nowhere bugs? 🐛
+Were those projects weighed down by bugs popping out of nowhere? 🐛

 But, the question was good, though.
 Really good. 💯